GiantCarl/PEGTM/readme.md

 ## Instruction
 -To run any of the benchmark problems, place the related "examples/Main.py" in the root directory.

--Use generate.py to generate a vtk file
+-Use generate_vtk.py to generate the vtk files

 ## Explanation and description
 * ./example/Dogbone/cofig.py